glennmckechnie/weewx-sqlbackup/README.md

 ### Another view - Info from the scripts comments

-    """ Notes and WARNINGS
+    Notes and WARNINGS

     DON'T back the whole database up with this skin.
-You'll overload weewx and weird things will happen.
+You'll overload weewx and weird things could?
+WILL! happen.

     The idea is to instead select a small rolling window from the database (if its a MySQL or  MariaDB) and dump this at each report_timing interval.
 We will use that as a partial backup.
+    At restore time we'll then need to select some or all of the dump files, and stitch them together as appropriate.

     If it's an sqlite dtabase, it will dump it (them) all.
-    At restore time we'll then need to select some or all of the dump files, and stitch them together as appropriate.

     This skin was created to backup a mysql database that runs purely in memory, it has since evolved to include sqlite databases as well.
-    Because running a database is a little! fragile (to say the least mI configured my script to run every hour, and dumps the last 24 hours of the database to the xxsql_bup_file in the format...
+    Because running a database is a little! fragile (to say the least.)
+I configured my script to run every hour, and dumps the last 24 hours of the database to the xxsql_bup_file in the format...
          {database}-host.{hostname}-{epoch-timestamp}-{window-time-period}.gz
     eg:  weatherpi-host.masterofpis-201706132105-24hours.gz

     Those intervals are handled easily on my setup and do not interrupt the report generation in weewx.
-Your processor, memory and database sizes will be different to mine...
+Your processor, memory, database, archive interval will be different to mine...
 YMWV

  Jun 13 21:05:42 masterofpis wee_reports[26062]: sqlbackup: Created backup in 0.31 seconds

     You'll need to adjust the values to suit you.
-Setting sql_debug = "2" in the skin.conf will inform you while you make changes - look at the logs, or at the foot of the sqlbackup.html page.
+Setting sql_debug = "2" in the skin.conf will inform you while you make changes, look at the logs.
+    Or, if you set sql_debug = "4" it will be included at the foot of the sqlbackup.html page.

     This script currently performs no error checking so check the resulting files for integrity.
     disk full, it will return silence!